ponmar/filedb/README.md

 When the pre-requisites are fulfilled, do the following:

-- Edit configuration parameters in config.py.
-Configuration parameters are described in that file.
+- Edit configuration for your needs (see config.py)
 - Create the database:

-  Warning!
-This command removes all existing data from the FileDB database (don't run this command when the database is populated later).
+  **Warning!** This command removes all existing data from the FileDB database (don't run this command when the database is populated later).

         python runserver.py --initdb